-Dr. Erna Lilje is Junior Curator for Western New Guinea.
+Dr. Erna Lilje is Curator Indigenous knowledge & material culture.
 Her work focuses on south coast New Guinea material culture.
 She pursues the idea that museum collections can tell us much more about the people who made and used the objects within them if we bring to bear a cross-disciplinary approach that encompasses present-day makers and cultural experts with a close study of the artefacts themselves.
 More recently Erna has begun to think about the role and ‘use’ of contemporary artists in ethnological museums.

 Erna holds an honours degree in Visual Arts, Masters of Museum Studies and received a PhD in Archaeology from University of Sydney.
 She undertook her first postdoctoral post, as a research associate, at the Museum of Archaeology and Anthropology, University of Cambridge (2016-18) and was awarded a Newton Trust Research Fellowship (2018).